 NASA Goddard Space Flight Center

-Swift was selected in October 2000 as a medium-class explorer mission (MIDEX).
-Swift, an international collaboration with partners in Italy and Great Britain, will operate for two years or more following launch.
+Swift was selected in October 1999 as a medium-class explorer mission (MIDEX).
+Swift, an international collaboration with partners in Italy and Great Britain, will launch in 2003.
+Swift will operate for three years following launch, for a total cost of $163 million.
 Dr. Neil Gehrels from NASA's Goddard Space Flight Center is the Principal Investigator for the Swift Mission.

 If you have a question about Swift, please contact us via the Feedback form.